 How to use MIDI CCs on the Roland MC-707 and MC-101

-The Roland MC-707 and MC-101 have fairly good-sounding synth engines, but you can often find a way to make them sound much better by using MIDI CCs.
-With the correct CC messages, you can change the filters Live, change the release time, add portamento and so on.
+The Roland MC-707 and MC-101 have fairly good-sounding synth engines, but you can often find a way to add interesting movement to the sounds by using MIDI CCs.
+Since the MC-707 MIDI implementation is fairly complete, with the correct CC messages, you can change the filters Live, change the release time, add portamento and so on.

 If you have external gear or a DAW, use the following MIDI CC to change a few dozen parameters: